quangnd159/thatieltsguide/content/en/docs/task-2/ai-gen/young-children-internet-access.md

 There are a few key dangers that children face when they are online:

-1. They can be targeted by paedophiles who may try to **groom them for sexual purposes**.
+1. They can be targeted by paedophiles who may try to <mark>groom them for sexual purposes</mark>.
-2. They can **be targeted by bullies** who may try to humiliate or hurt them.
+2. They can <mark>be targeted by bullies</mark> who may try to humiliate or hurt them.
-3. They can **be exposed to inappropriate content**, such as pornography or violence.
+3. They can <mark>be exposed to inappropriate content</mark>, such as pornography or violence.
-4. They can **accidentally give out personal information**, such as their home address or phone number, which could lead to them being contacted by strangers.
+4. They can <mark>accidentally give out personal information</mark>, such as their home address or phone number, which could lead to them being contacted by strangers.
-5. They can become addicted to the internet and spend too much time online, which can **negatively impact** their school work, social life and health.
+5. They can become addicted to the internet and spend too much time online, which can <mark>negatively impact</mark> their school work, social life and health.

 It is important that parents are aware of the dangers that children face online and take steps to protect them.
 Some things that parents can do include: